aereaux/remarkable-calibre-usb-device/README.md

 ------------
 This plugin relies on the USB web interface but optionally heavily relies on SSH for a lot of features (organizing books into folders, lookup for books on device, etc.)

-If you wish to benefit of the full features, please setup SSH and ensure that you can successfully SSH to your Remarkable tablet (see [here](https://support.remarkable.com/s/article/Developer-mode) and [here](https://remarkable.guide/guide/access/ssh.html)).
+If you wish to benefit of the full features, please setup SSH and ensure that you can successfully SSH to your Remarkable tablet **without a password** (see [here](https://remarkable.guide/guide/access/ssh.html)).

 Installation
 ------------